Taywan Taylor: Professional career

+Pre-draft

 On November 15, 2016, it was reported that Taylor and teammate Forrest Lamp had received and accepted offers to play in the 2017 Senior Bowl.
 Taylor was impressive during Senior Bowl practices and showed his ability to focus on contested catches and showed smooth route running.
 He reportedly drew interest from multiple teams throughout the week and had meetings with the Tampa Bay Buccaneers and Oakland Raiders.
 On January 28, 2017, Taylor caught one reception for 14-yards, helping Cleveland Browns' head coach Hue Jackson's South team defeat the North 16–15.
 Taylor was one of 58 wide receivers invited to perform at the NFL Scouting Combine in Indianapolis, Indiana.
 He completed all of the combine drills and finished first among his position group in the three-cone drill, tied for third in the short shuttle, and finished sixth in the broad jump.
 On March 27, 2017, Taylor attended Western Kentucky's pro day, along with Forrest Lamp, Max Halpin, and six other teammates.
 He opted to run positional drills and attempted to improve on his vertical jump and broad jump from the combine.
 Taylor increased his vertical to 38", but was unable to improve on his broad jump.
 At the conclusion of the pre-draft process, Taylor was projected by NFL draft experts and analysts to be a third or fourth round pick.
 He was ranked the 14th best wide receiver prospect by NFLDraftScout.com.

 Tennessee Titans

-The Tennessee Titans selected Taylor in the third round (72nd overall) of the 2017 NFL Draft.
-He was the second wide receiver selected by the Tennessee Titans in 2017, behind Western Michigan's Corey Davis, who was selected in the first round (5th overall).